lcryp/lcryp/README.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build LcRyp Core for Windows.
+Below are some notes on how to build LcRyp Core for Windows x64.

 The options known to work for building LcRyp Core on Windows are: